Are you inadmissible to Canada?

 - The length of time of the order issued.

 - Reasons why you wish to enter Canada.

 - A declaration of better behavior in the future.

 - Evidence of your current situation.

-If you are still confused between whether or not you are inadmissible to Canada due to past conviction, or whatsoever reason Team The Visa Canada can do assessment of your situation and suggest you the best possible options based on your circumstances.
+If you are still confused between whether or not you are inadmissible to Canada due to past conviction, or whatsoever reason Team The Visa Canada can do an assessment of your situation and suggest the best possible options based on your circumstances.